 The right training format depends on the task, the risk, and the skill level of the technician.
 Some simulations are digital and focus on system logic.
 Others are physical and focus on process, sequence, and communication.
 The goal is the same in both cases: recreate the decision-making environment before the technician meets it in the field.

-Computer-based simulations are useful when the job involves complex systems or troubleshooting steps that can be modeled on a screen.
+Computer-based simulations work well when the job involves complex systems or troubleshooting steps that can be modeled on a screen.
 A technician can test different choices, see the outcome, and repeat the process until the sequence becomes familiar.
 That kind of repetition builds accuracy without putting equipment or customers at risk.

 Scenario-based training adds another layer.
 Instead of only working through a system, technicians deal with a situation that looks and feels like an actual service call.
 They may need to diagnose several symptoms at once, communicate with a customer, and decide which issue needs attention first.
 The value is not just technical.
 It teaches prioritization, composure, and clear thinking.